FBI alert about possible ‘war’ against Congress reached D.C. and Capitol Police on eve of attack, deepening security questions

 The internal Capitol Police memo concluded that Jan.
 6 was shaping up to be a perfect storm of dangerous elements — the large size of the expected crowds, the likelihood of demonstrators bringing deadly weapons and the proximity of the protests to Capitol grounds.
 Promoting all of this chaos and violence: “President Trump himself,” the memo noted.

-“Supporters of the current president see January 6, 2021, as the last opportunity to overturn the results of the presidential election,” according to the memo, portions of which were obtained by The Post.
+“Supporters of the current president see January 6, 2021, as the last opportunity to overturn the results of the presidential election,” said the memo, portions of which were obtained by The Post.
 “This sense of desperation and disappointment may lead to more of an incentive to become violent.
 Unlike previous post-election protests, the targets of the pro-Trump supporters are not necessarily the counter-protesters as they were previously, but rather Congress itself is the target on the 6th.”

 Two people familiar with the memo, who spoke on the condition of anonymity to describe security preparations, said the report was conveyed to all Capitol Police command staff by the intelligence unit’s director, Jack Donohue.
 The report said organizers were urging Trump supporters to come with guns and specialized combat gear, including gas masks and military-style bulletproof vests called “plate carriers.”

-Note: Correction: A previous version of this report misstated Sen. Gary Peters’s party affiliation.